What is the Challenge Program?

 How much does it cost?

-Full Day Package: Up to $30 per GSU student; Up to $40 per GSU faculty/staff; includes activities and may include lunch.
-Other packages are available and lesser cost.
+Full Day Package: Up to $30 per GSU student; Up to $40 per GSU faculty/staff; includes activities.
+Lunch is included for an extra $5 per person.
+Other packages are available at lesser cost.

 Non-GSU groups must contact 404-413-1792 or firstname.lastname@example.org for fee structure.
 Cost varies depending on program length and size of group.